min2ha/ukwa-site/content/target/51251/index.en.md

   "subject": "Brexit"
 }

-# BBC News: What will happen to UK trade post-Brexit?

 With Theresa May's end of March 2017 deadline for triggering the UK's exit from the EU fast approaching, much remains undecided, not least what will happen to British trade.